All Episodes

 Thanks very much for calling.

-Hey, really appreciate you take my call.
+Hey, really appreciate you taking my call.

 Can you hear me okay?

-Yeah, here you just find wire.
+Yeah, here you just find why are you in a barrel or something?

 No, I'm talking on a Bluetooth headset, and it's a little bit quieter than I'm used to.

-And so, hey, I really appreciate call.
+And so, hey, I really appreciate calling.

-I'm a small business owner here in Boise, Idaho, and I heard about um Senator Craig uh, you know, voting against the Patriot Act here from your show, and so I started doing a little bit of research that that caught me, and I've just been reading the Patriot Act a little bit online.
+And so I started doing a little bit of research that caught me, and I've just been reading the Patriot Act a little bit online.

-I I voted for Bush, I really like him, I like all that he's done.
+I like all that he's done.

-Let me I can explain this very easily.
+Let me, I can explain this very easily.

-I I appreciate the concern.
+I appreciate the concern.

-What you're what he's asking is, okay, Bush, honorable guy, but what happens when Bush leaves office, and let's say the next president's Hillary.
+What he's asking is, okay, Bush, honorable guy, but what happens when Bush leaves office?

 And what about the Patriot Act?